CLIENT PRIVACY NOTICE

 Transferring information outside the EU

-We may transfer the personal information we collect about you outside of the European Economic Area in order to perform our contract with you, such as in cases that involve international litigation or have a cross border aspect.
-In such cases we will transfer your data only to such countries as approved by the European Commission as providing adequate level of data protection, or enter into legal agreements ensuring an adequate level of data protection, such as Standard Contractual Clauses or depending on the circumstances, proceed with the transfer based on your consent.
+We may transfer the personal information we collect about you outside of the European Economic Area to perform our contract with you, such as in cases that involve international litigation or have a cross border aspect.
+In such cases we will transfer your data only to such countries as approved by the European Commission as providing adequate level of data protection or enter into legal agreements ensuring an adequate level of data protection, such as Standard Contractual Clauses or depending on the circumstances, proceed with the transfer based on your consent.

 We have implemented administrative, technical, and physical safeguards to prevent unauthorised access, use, or disclosure of your personal information.
 Your information is stored on secure servers and isn’t publicly available.
 We ensure that third parties who may process your information on our behalf (processors) will only process your personal information on our instructions and where they have agreed to treat the information confidentially and to keep it secure.